-- We will require additional financial resources in order to continue on-going development of our product candidates; if we are unable to obtain these additional resources, we may be forced to delay or discontinue clinical testing of our product candidates. - We need to raise additional capital to fund our operations.
-The manner in which we raise any additional funds may affect the value of your investment in our common stock. - Clinical trials are very expensive, time-consuming, and difficult to design and implement, and may not support our product candidate claims. - We may not be able to commercialize any products, generate significant revenues, or attain profitability. - The technology underlying our Channel Arrangement with Intrexon is based in part on early stage technology in the field of human oncologic therapeutics, which makes it difficult to predict the time and cost of product candidate development and subsequently obtaining regulatory approval. - Currently, no gene therapy products have been approved in the United States and only one product has been approved in Europe.

-- Our use of synthetic biology to develop product candidates may become subject to increasing regulation, or may be limited by ethical, legal and social concerns about synthetic biologically engineered products. - We have a limited operating history upon which to base an investment decision.
+- Our plans to develop and commercialize, pursuant to the MD Anderson License with MD Anderson and Intrexon and our Channel Agreement with Intrexon, non-viral adoptive cellular therapies based on designer cytokines and novel CAR-T cell therapies are new approaches to cancer treatment that present significant challenges in a competitive landscape. - We will require additional financial resources in order to continue on-going development of our product candidates; if we are unable to obtain these additional resources, we may be forced to delay or discontinue clinical testing of our product candidates. - We need to raise additional capital to fund our operations.
+The manner in which we raise any additional funds may affect the value of your investment in our common stock. - Clinical trials are very expensive, time-consuming, and difficult to design and implement, and may not support our product candidate claims. - Our product candidates may cause undesirable side effects or have other properties that could delay or prevent their regulatory approval, limit the commercial profile of an approved label, or result in significant negative consequences following any potential marketing approval. - We may not be able to obtain the necessary U.S. or worldwide regulatory approvals, commercialize any products, generate significant revenues, or attain profitability. - The technology underlying our Channel Arrangement with Intrexon is based in part on early stage technology in the field of human oncologic therapeutics, which makes it difficult to predict the time and cost of product candidate development and subsequently obtaining regulatory approval. - Currently, no gene therapy products have been approved in the United States and only one product has been approved in Europe. - Our use of synthetic biology to develop product candidates may become subject to increasing regulation, or may be limited by ethical, legal and social concerns about synthetic biologically engineered products. - Because we currently neither have nor intend to establish internal research capabilities, we are dependent upon pharmaceutical and biotechnology companies and academic and other researchers to sell or license us their product candidates and technology. - We are dependent on third parties for clinical testing, research and development activities and the formulation and manufacture of our product candidates, which exposes us to risks that may delay the development, regulatory approval and commercialization of our products or result in higher product costs. - If we or our licensors fail to adequately protect or enforce our intellectual property rights or secure rights to patents of others, the value of our intellectual property rights would diminish and our ability to successfully commercialize our products may be impaired. - · We have a limited operating history upon which to base an investment decision.